jzbjyb/OmniTab/README.md

 }
 ```

-Our codebase is based on [TaBERT](https://github.com/facebookresearch/TaBERT) and [TAPEX](https://github.com/microsoft/Table-Pretraining), so take a look their repositories if you want to explore more details.
+The codebase is based by [TAPEX](https://github.com/microsoft/Table-Pretraining) and [its Huggingface version](https://github.com/huggingface/transformers/tree/main/examples/research_projects/tapex), so take a look their repositories if you want to explore more details.